Provizanta/ansible-role-logstash/README.md

 --------------

     version: <string or int representing a version>
+    config_dir: <string, path of the dir containing pipeline configurations>
     pipelines: <list of pipeline configurations>
     plugins: <list of plugin names to be installed>
     service: <service status>